ava-labs/avalanche-docs/docs/subnets/reference-cli-commands.md

 By default, the command runs an interactive wizard.
 It walks you through all the steps you need to create your first Subnet.

-The tool supports deploying Subnet-EVM, SpacesVM, and custom VMs.
+The tool supports deploying Subnet-EVM and custom VMs.
 You can create a custom, user-generated genesis with a custom VM by providing the path to your genesis and VM binaries with the `--genesis` and `--vm` flags.